DevXT-LLC/ezlocalai/README.md

 ./start.ps1
 ```

+For examples on how to use the server to communicate with the models, see the [Examples Jupyter Notebook](tests/tests.ipynb).

 ## OpenAI Style Endpoint Usage

-OpenAI Style endpoints available at `http://<YOUR LOCAL IP ADDRESS>:8091/v1` by default.
+OpenAI Style endpoints available at `http://<YOUR LOCAL IP ADDRESS>:8091/v1/` by default.
 Documentation can be accessed at that <http://localhost:8091> when the server is running.
-There are examples for each of the endpoints in the [Examples Jupyter Notebook](tests/tests.ipynb).